 lonic Conductor.
-The ionic conductor in Fig. 2 is a cylinder containing Na $^+$ Cl $^-$.
-Here, current flow (at a frequency say of 1 Hz) is almost entirely the physical movement of charged particles, of ions, say sodium and chloride ions and follows simple constitutive laws (when concentrations are $< 2 \times 10^{-2} M$ and flows are not large enough to change concentrations).
+The ionic conductor in Fig. 2 is a cylinder containing Na+Cl-.
+Here, current flow (at a frequency say of 1 Hz in a $2 \times 10^{-2} M$ solution) is almost entirely the physical movement of charged particles, of ions, say sodium and chloride ions and follows simple constitutive laws (when concentrations are $< 2 \times 10^{-2} M$ and flows are not large enough and do not last long enough to change concentrations).
 These ions are hard spheres.
 The finite size of these spheres is significant in the ionic mixtures found everywhere in biology and in general at concentrations greater than say $2 \times 10^{-2} M$.
 The finite size makes constitutive equations (valid at all concentrations of mixtures of different types of ions) much more difficult than the classical constitutive equations for quasi-particles that are points.
 Finite size implies saturation effects-space cannot be filled more than once-and these imply that 'everything interacts with everything else'.